chinamike65/hugo-tuolesi/content/book5/book5en.md

 133

+Section 3 - Mahayana Path of No-more-learning

-The third section of Mahayana without cultivation "Because of nothing"
+"Because of nothing"

-This sentence speaks of the uncultivated Dao of Mahayana.
+This sentence speaks of the Mahayana Path of No-more-learning.

 When Mahayana did not practice the Dao, he already attained great Bodhi and became a Buddha.